 Kundan Kumar Singh

-Assistant Professor, Systems & Disease, Pharmacology
+Assistant Professor, Course Director/Examiner, Systems & Disease IV, Pharmacology

 Dr. Kundan Singh is a Clinical Pharmacologist and medical educator who has had a progressive career in professional education, leadership, and educational technology.
 He has been actively involved for more than 10 years in Pharmacology teaching and research activities, actively teaching and mentoring 2nd-5th semester students in Basic/Clinical Pharmacology.
 He is always keen to update his lectures material with the recent advances in Clinical Pharmacology.